FrancesReagan/notes-api/README.md

   *in Postman--new HTTP request---select "POST" for new post request---then put in the endpoint desired to create a new note:

   *POST  http://localhost:3000/api/notes/
   *authorization: bearer <jwt_token>
   -Click on "Authorization"---then select type --"Bearer Token"---then put in the token from the user created earlier

   *content-type: application/json
-  -Click on "Body" ---then select "JSON" in dropdown--then type in the body section
+  -Click on "Body" ---then select "JSON" in dropdown--then type in the body section (creating note for user Space-Kitten)

   {

-    "title": "My Kitty Notes",
+    "title": "Exploring the woods",

-    "content": "Its a cat's life for sure--purring around today----looking for tuna."
+    "content": "Lots of woods near my house--perfect for playing and hunting."

   }